I'm Starting to Worry About This Black Box of Doom

-I'm Starting to Worry About This Black Box of Doom is a dark satirical thriller standalone novel by Jason Pargin published in 2024 by St. Martin's Press.
-The story follows Abbott Coburn, a disillusioned Lyft driver, as he is thrust into a bizarre cross-country journey with a mysterious passenger and an enigmatic black box.
-Pargin blends social commentary with dark humor, exploring themes of paranoia, technology, and human connection in an increasingly chaotic world.
+I'm Starting to Worry About This Black Box of Doom is a 2024 satirical thriller novel by Jason Pargin, published by St. Martin's Press.
+The standalone novel follows Abbott Coburn, a Lyft driver in Los Angeles, who is hired to transport a passenger and a sealed black box across the United States.
+The novel deals with internet rumour, paranoia, social media, and isolation.